dermatthes/text-template/README.md

 ## Install

-Just Copy the contents of <https://github.com/dermatthes/text-template/blob/master/src/TextTemplate.php> to your project folder to use TextTemplate.
+* __Copy n Paste:__ Just Copy the contents of <https://github.com/dermatthes/text-template/blob/master/src/TextTemplate.php> to your project folder to use TextTemplate.
 It's just one class.

-Or clone this repository and add this as external to your project.
+* __Git externals:__ Clone this repository and add this as external to your project.

-Or, if you want to integrate only the Files we offer a gzip'ed phar archive: <https://github.com/dermatthes/text-template/blob/master/_build/text-template.recent.phar.php.gz>
+* __Download gzip'ed phar:__ If you like downloads we offer you a gzip'ed phar archive: <https://github.com/dermatthes/text-template/blob/master/_build/text-template.recent.phar.php.gz>

+_TextTemplate uses Phing to build the phar-archives and gzip them.
+Just execute main-target in build.xml to build your own version_

 ## Basic Example